ArlatPS/notesPS/ts.md

 - literal type ex. `const num = 6` - can only be 6
 - inference - TS makes as specific as possible /reasonable assumption about type
-- types are deined when sth is declared
+- types are defined when sth is declared
 - type annotation `let num: number`
-- in fucntions return types
+- in functions return types
   `const func = (arg: type): type => {}`
 - objects
   ```